Himalayan Yoga Academy

 Relaxation differs from rest, in that relaxation is our mind’s way of rejuvenating, and can assist in reducing the arousal we experience from stress and/or anxiety.
 This means that while rest occurs while we are asleep, relaxation occurs while we are awake, and involves us engaging in activities that we enjoy.

-In one study, people with chronic insufficient sleep, set as six hours of sleep a night or less, were found to be four times more likely to catch a cold compared to those who reported sleeping for seven hours or more a night.
+A study found that people with chronic insufficient sleep, defined as six hours or less per night, were four times more likely to catch a cold.
+Those who reported sleeping seven or more hours a night had a significantly lower risk.
+The findings highlight the importance of adequate sleep for immune function.
 The role of sleep in regulating metabolism, insufficient sleep may also play a role in weight gain or, conversely, in impeding weight loss.